MatthewRobbins-USDA/FRR_hfiasm_assemblies/characterize_scaffolds/README.md

 sbatch /path/to/blobtools_prep_splits.sh account base /path/to/asm "/path/to/reads/*.fasta.gz" ncbi_taxid /full/path/to/BUSCO/full_table.tsv busco_lineage
 ```
-ASs part of the `blobtools_prep_splits.sh` script, a script called `run_blobtools_<base>.sh` is produced to finalize the output and run blobtools.
+As part of the `blobtools_prep_splits.sh` script, a script called `run_blobtools_<base>.sh` is produced to finalize the output and run blobtools.
 This needs to manually be run after verifying all the output from the diamond, blastn, minimap, and busco runs.

 To identify the best hit from both the nr (diamond) and nt (blastn) database for each scaffold, the `get_best_hits_blobtools.sh` script is run as part of the `blobtools_prep_splits.sh` script. verify that the best_hits output file was produced.

-## EDTA or RepeatMasker output
+## Running EDTA

-To parse the number of bp masked from each scaffold, the `get_scaf_num_bp_masked.sh` script need to be run on either the `*.mod.EDTA.TEanno.sum` file from EDTA or the `*.detailed.tbl` file from RepeatMasker
+To parse the number of bp masked from each scaffold, the `get_scaf_num_bp_masked.sh` script need is run as part of the `run_EDTA.sh` script.
+Verify that the ___ file was output.